Robin Nahas: North Melbourne

-Nahas was rookied by North Melbourne in the 2015 AFL Rookie Draft and played 18 games in 2015, including his 100th AFL game against the West Coast in round 10.
+Nahas was rookied by North Melbourne in the 2015 AFL Rookie Draft and played 18 games in 2015, including his 100th AFL game against the West Coast Eagles in round 10.
 At the conclusion of the 2016 season, he was delisted by North Melbourne after playing only eight games and kicking four goals during the year.

 VFL career

 Port Melbourne

 After being delisted by North Melbourne, Nahas returned to Port Melbourne for the 2017 VFL season, also being appointed as the forward coach.
 He was allocated the number 28, and was key contributor to the teams premiership victory in 2017.
 Nahas retired from VFL football at the end of 2018, having played a total of 93 senior games for the club spanning a total of five seasons.